 Steps in the Process:

-Based on the Guidelines and the categories in the Site Map, the content point-person from the unit gathers all content for the site and creates Plain Text files.
+Based on the Guidelines and the categories in the Website Structure, the content point-person from the unit gathers all content for the site and creates Plain Text files.
 If you have photographs, please include the original copies; do not edit the photographs.

-Web Services determines the site’s navigation and creates the basic site and basic pages.
+Web Services determines the site’s navigation and creates the basic website and basic pages.

-Menus, content, and photos are added to the site.
-The Marketing department reviews the copy for the left side of the home page.
+Menus, content, and photos are added to the website.

-Department personnel review the site and suggest changes and additions.
+Department personnel review the website and suggest changes and additions.

 Final changes are made by Web Services personnel.

-Department personnel sign-off on the site via email.
-The site is then uploaded to the primary web server by Web Services.
+Department personnel sign-off on the website via email.
+The website is then made public by Web Services.

-Department personnel are trained to maintain the site with special software that is installed on their computers.
+Department personnel are trained to maintain the website.

 Training sessions are by invitation only.
-Web Publishers and Writers will be invited to training when their new website is complete or almost ready.
+Website Editors and Authors will be invited to training when their new website is complete or almost ready.

 (Hard-won experience has led us to not send a person to training before their new website is ready, no matter what the person’s previous experience.
-You may have already had some web publishing experience in the past, but you have never worked with our templates, our web publishing system, our login system, and our servers.
-And in most cases, you may never
+You may have already had some web publishing experience in the past, but you have never worked with our themes, our content management system, our login system, and our servers.
+And in most cases, you may never have worked with WordPress.)

-The training session is named Web Overview and Contribute Training.
-It lasts for 2 hours.
+The training session lasts for approximately 1 1/2 hours.
 You must attend the entire session to be given website access.
 The training is conducted by Ralph Shank.

 The Office of Web Services schedules production after we receive the content from a department or individual.